victorpengmx/tp/docs/UserGuide.md

 ```

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
-Do take note that this `clear` action is irreversible.
+Do take note that this 'clear' action is irreversible.
 Your company and people lists will be deleted.
 </div>

 <a href="#table-of-contents" class="return-to-toc-link">